jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - 700G - WAY 2&3 - FIX OPEN INDICATOR FOR FI - FIX DISPLAY POINT TO SPECIFY LB
 	- Also add "Way 2 *FI* closed and open to label"
 - Change banner so Daegu is replaced with Camp Carroll
+- SD-10 W1 VB strange DNP where VB is minus 1?
 - Add back acknowledge battery alarm on 351 non-w1's?
 	- Maybe later for commissioning
 	- delete SV8?